 Sleep Apnea in Texas Truck Drivers Creates the "Perfect Storm"

 Because so many truck drivers—up to 75 percent—suffer from sleep apnea, the disorder has a serious impact on truck crash rates.
-When a truck driver is tired, unable to focus on the road, and is getting increasingly angry at the drivers around him, it is only a matter of time until his actions and slowed reaction times cause a crash.
+When a truck driver is tired, unable to focus on the road, and is getting increasingly angry at the drivers around him, it is only a matter of time until his actions and slowed reaction times cause an accident.

 If you have been hit by a semi-truck in North Richland Hills or anywhere in North Texas, defend your rights and get the compensation you deserve; contact an experienced Euless 18 wheeler crash lawyer at 817.380.4888 today for your free consultation.